Today’s Wonder of the Day was inspired by Bianca. Bianca Wonders, “What are ligers?” Thanks for WONDERing with us, Bianca!

 So what exactly is a liger?
 They’re the offspring of a male lion and a female tiger.
 Get it?
 Li-ger.
 Li(on) + (ti)ger!
 Ligers tend to have characteristics more like lions than tigers.
 If you’re looking for a big cat hybrid that’s more like a tiger, though, find a tigon.
 That’s the offspring of a male tiger and a female lion.

-Ligers get characteristics from both parents.
-They look like a big lion with tiger-like stripes that are usually rather light.
-Larger than either parent, ligers are arguably the largest known cats in the world.
-For example, Hercules, a liger at Jungle Island theme park in Miami, weighs over 900 pounds and is recognized by the Guinness Book of World Records as the world’s largest living cat!
+Ligers look like big lions with tiger-like stripes.
+Their stripes are usually rather light in color.
+Larger than either parent, ligers are arguably the biggest known cats in the world.
+For example, Hercules, a liger at Jungle Island theme park in Miami, weighs over 900 pounds.
+He is recognized by the Guinness Book of World Records as the world’s largest living cat!

-Ligers are hybrids that are created by human breeders in zoos or nature preserves.
-There is very little chance that a liger would be produced naturally in the wild, since tigers are found mainly in Asia while lions are found mainly in Africa.
+You also won’t find ligers in the wild.
+They are hybrids created by human breeders in zoos or animal sanctuaries.
+There is very little chance that a liger would be born naturally outside of these places.
+That’s because tigers are found mainly in Asia while lions are found mainly in Africa.

-In the distant past, the two species had far greater ranges that may have overlapped.
-While it’s possible that a liger may have occurred naturally in the wild many, many years ago, it’s not very likely.
-Ligers have almost always been the result of purposeful breeding in captivity by human caretakers.
+In the distant past, the two species had far greater ranges.
+At some point, they may have overlapped.
+Could a liger have occurred naturally in the wild long ago?
+It’s possible, but not very likely.

 According to historical records, ligers can be traced all the way back to the early 1800s.
 Some artwork from that time period even shows male lions and female tigers and their offspring.
 Would you like to see a liger in a zoo or animal sanctuary one day?
 Maybe you’d rather visit a tigon!
 What other animal hybrids would you like to see?